starodubtsevconsulting/confs/README.md

 This repo includes a lightweight AI agents setup under `.ai/`.
 If you use Codex or any other AI agent, point it at `.ai/` so it can follow the rules and use the command list to install items from the folders.
+This `.ai/` folder is my simplified AI workflow that I now reuse across other projects as well: rules + `*.command.md` files that keep the agent consistent and make day-to-day maintenance cheap.
 This, along with the folder structure and READMEs, should be enough context for your AI companion to be helpful.